An open letter from Peter

 Since

-its inception in 1959, the Westwood Wind Quintet has been performing the
+its inception in 1959, the Westwood Wind Quintet performed the quintets of

 Sincerely,